Understanding vendor relations & vendor communication

 Lee said that vendors in many different disciplines host events that allow property managers to earn continuing education credits, and that many welcome board member attendance as well.

-Now that you’re committed to communicating to enhance your vendor management skills, and to getting educated in speaking their language, you’re ready to work with them as partners, to optimize your community association’s budget and improve the lifestyles of the residents in your community.
+Now that you’re committed to communicating to enhance your vendor relations skills, and to getting educated in speaking their language, you’re ready to work with them as partners, to optimize your community association’s budget and improve the lifestyles of the residents in your community.

 For more information about how a professional property management company can help you work with vendors to make the most of your association’s budget, contact FirstService Residential, North America’s leading property management company.